Fred M. Jones

+Aquatints by James Hakewill showing the barracks (above) and mill yard (below) of Holland Estate c.
+1820–21, ruins of which are part of FMJ Estates.

-Frederick McDonald Jones (29 January 1890 – 31 December 1971), commonly known as Fred M. Jones, was a wealthy Jamaican planter and public figure who served as Custos Rotulorum of Portland from 1965 until his death.
-He was one of the biggest and most successful farmers of bananas and coconuts in the Caribbean.
+Frederick McDonald Jones (29 January 1890 – 31 December 1971), commonly known as Fred M. Jones, was a Jamaican planter and public figure who served as Portland's custos rotulorum from 1965 until his death.
+He was one of the largest individual landowners in Jamaica.
 He devoted much of his life to public service and philanthropy.